ethanlance/lobster/README.md

 Creating an API
 ====
 1. Create lobster.js in /library.
-2. Create a handler like below.
+2. Create a module with a handler.
 ```module.exports = function(req, res) {
     res.send({message:'hello world'});
 });```